Award winning walking on your doorstep...

 Great Shunner Fell – While in Wensleydale, Great Shunner Fell is one of the few summits traversed by The Pennine Way.
 The main routes up are from Hawes, Thwaite and Hardraw, and the views from the top of the third highest peak in the Dales are well worth the effort.

-Middleham Gallops – There are many great views in this 3 or 5 mile walk; head through the lovely village which is elevated by the remarkable Middleham Castle, and there are thoroughbred horses by the dozen along the gallops from the yards of world class trainers in the area.
+Middleham Gallops – There are many great views in this 3 or 5 mile walk.
+The village which is elevated by the remarkable Middleham Castle, and marvel at the thoroughbred horses along the gallops from the yards of world class trainers in the area.

 Buckden Pike – as well as climbing one of the best fells in the Dales outside the Three Peaks, this walk explores Upper Wharfedale.
 It is a day’s exploration, passing a poignant memorial to a crashed RAF bomber in 1942, and the views from Great Whernside are worth the effort.

-Richmond Walks – there is so much to see in this ancient North Yorkshire town, including the great Norman Castle, the Georgian Theatre, the Green Bridge, the Falls and along the River Swale to the ruins of Easby Abbey.
+Richmond Walks – there is so much to see in this ancient market town including its Norman Castle, the Georgian Theatre, the Green Bridge, Richmond Falls and the ruins of Easby Abbey.
+Many are within walking distance of our Yorkshire cottages.

 Aysgarth Falls – with three flights of waterfalls this is a highlight of Wensleydale, well known for its scenes in Robin Hood – Prince of Thieves.
 Walk through the woods to the 14th century Bolton Castle to tour the ruins and gardens.